Water quality data are categorized under two major resource types — groundwater and surface water.

 The District produces reports, summaries, and manuals in relation to our long-term surface and groundwater quality monitoring networks and water chemistry laboratory.

-Find water quality data summaries and reports, laboratory data deliverable information, the Standard Operating Procedures Manual of the Water Quality Monitoring Program as well as other significant documents related to water quality data collection and analysis.
+Find water quality data summaries and reports, laboratory data deliverable information, as well as other significant documents related to water quality data collection and analysis.

 In addition to the District’s water quality data, the following are links to other sources of surface and groundwater water quality information.